swaminathanj/swaminathanj.github.io/learn/GCP/Notes.md

 - Monitoring
 - Insights (main goal)

 Google had to deal with all these challenges since it processes huge volumes of data.
 Now, they have made available GCP.
 With GCP, you focus only on <b>insights</b>.
+So, the cloud will run on Google infrastructure. <b>True on-demand cloud!</b>.
+Pay only for queries you process or store (i.e. data you use).

+### Real world use cases